sfkleach/JinXML/Grammar2.md

 # Two-level Grammar of JinXML

 ## Overview
-This is a complete two-level grammar for JinXML in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form), with a top-level grammar plus a grammar for tokenisation.
-Both are provided in BNF and illustrated with a railroad diagram, courtesy of the excellent [Railroad Diagram Generator](http://bottlecaps.de/rr/ui).
-Some of the important non-terminal names (NCName) are borrowed from the XML specification.
-Content that should be discarded is associated with D and is made up of commas, comments and whitespaces (S).
+JinXML has a whitespace insensitive layout, which means that it is a good idea to split the syntax into two phases: a lower-level tokenisation phase and an upper level parsing phase.
+This page describes both levels for JinXML in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) and also illustrates the grammars with railroad diagrams, courtesy of the excellent [Railroad Diagram Generator](http://bottlecaps.de/rr/ui).

-## Top-Level Grammar in EBNF
+## Upper-Level Grammar in EBNF, corresponds to parse phase
 ```
 JinXML ::= Element | JSON
 Element ::= StartTag ( EntryPrefix?
 JinXML )* EndTag | FusedTag